alexvmt/farm_plot_detection/README.md

 Using a more complex model, namely a neural net with 3 hidden layers, doesn't seem to yield significantly better classification results.
 The classified image can be further explored in a split panel in Earth Engine using [this](https://code.earthengine.google.com/e6330a14c56f93e9a8fb88d74b7ad726) link to the Code Editor.
 The issue of distinguishing farm plots, bare soil, settlements and roads remains.
-Other landcover classes containing bare soil and human-influenced structures like settlements and roads could be helpful (e. g.
-KAZA Landcover 2020).
+Other land cover classes containing bare soil and human-influenced structures like settlements and roads could be helpful (e. g.
+KAZA Land Cover 2020).
 Instance segmentation, considering the shape of objects, or leveraging the fact that a farm plot pixel looks differently throughout the year could also be more promising paths.

-## Cropland mapping using KAZA landcover dataset
+## Cropland mapping using KAZA land cover dataset

-[This](https://github.com/alexvmt/farm_plot_detection/blob/main/sample_points_from_kaza_landcover_2020.ipynb) notebook is used to sample crop and non-crop points from the KAZA landcover dataset.
+[This](https://github.com/alexvmt/farm_plot_detection/blob/main/sample_points_from_kaza_landcover_2020.ipynb) notebook is used to sample crop and non-crop points from the KAZA land cover dataset.

 ### Random forest